 The second argument doesn’t hold water either.
 The dataset that delivers these results now covers more than 50 years, 10 administrations, and half a dozen different measures.
 That’s a fair amount of data, and the results are awesomely consistent: Democrats do better no matter what you measure, how you measure it, or how you fiddle with the data.

 The first thing Bartels did was break down economic performance by income class.
-The unsurprising result is shown in the chart on the right.

 Under Democratic presidents, every income class did well but the poorest did best.
 The bottom 20% had average pretax income growth of 2.63% per year while the top 5% showed pretax income growth of 2.11% per year.